DorukCem/PrimerCode/questions/Average Decline/question.md

 ## Rules
 - For lists with odd number of items, the middle element is part of the first half
+- `reviews` will always have at least 2 items

 ## Example